vps00003/AirportDelayFinder/DelayFinderAPI/README.md

 ### **CHAT GPT PROMPT USE**

-"I'm continuously getting a 500 error when i try to run this api, can you find the error in my code" I then pasted my code for the api into chat gpt
+"I'm continuously getting a 500 error when i try to run this api, can you find the error in my code" I then pasted my code for the api into chat gpt.
+It suggested adding some packages to my code, but didnt change any of my actual code.
+I later figured out the error was in the naming conventions in the database.

 ## /api/Airlines/delay-rating-greater-than/{delayRating} - **_VIVEK SRIRAM_**
 ### **Does**?: